sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/tulajendra-bhUpAlaH/sangItasArAmRtam.md

 ****

 **Thus according to Tulaja, it is clear, that even in the time of Ve****ṅ****katamakhin, all the72 Melas were not known by their names.
 They were not so known even in Tulaja's days.Further Tulaja does notfeel it necessary to enumerate or describe his Melas in their number-order according to the scheme of Ve****ṅ****katamakhin; Tulaja does not start with Mukhār****ī****, but with Sri R****ā****ga, which he considers, following Someśvara's view, as the first of all Ragas, from the point of view again not of schematic classification, but of musical mythology.
 There are also other differences on the Melas between Ve****ṅ****katamakhin and Tulaja.
 Thus: Bhūpāla, a Mela for the former is a Janya for the latter under Bhinna Sadja.
 For the former's Gaula, the latter has M****ā****lavagaula.
 The former's Āhiri, a Mela, becomes a Janyaunder Bhairavi mela for the latter.
 Samanta, a Mela in the former, is a Janya under Sa****ṅ****karā-bharaṇa in the latter.
-Pantuvarali is a Mela for the former and it is a Janya under Sindhurāmakriya for the [latter](# "1.
-See also the Journal of the Music Academy, Vol. XII, pp. 74-77 of my article on Venkatamakhin and the 72 Melas,").
+Pantuvarali is a Mela for the former and it is a Janya under Sindhurāmakriya for the latter[^38].
 For a comparison of the two works, the Caturdaṇd****ī****and the S****ā****rām****ṛ****ta, on the R****ā****gas, see the table given below.
       In the V****ī****ṇā-section of the V****ā****dya-chapter, Tulaja makes a long quotation from the first chapter of the Cat.
 Dand.
 Pra.
 (See pp. 121-122 A to 122-I), on the Suddhamela Vīnā etc. In two Mss., one in Telugu and another in Devanāgarī, referred to above, this quotation is found as part of the Svara-chapter and is made there with alterations as can be seen from the reproduction of the same given above in this Introduction.
 Even in the V****ā****dya-chapter, where it is printed in this edition, this description of the Suddha and Madhya Mela Viṇās taken from the Cat.
 Dand. pra, is not found to follow smoothly and naturally in the text; it cuts into a regular block of matter taken from the Ratnākara, appearing to have been inserted on second thoughts as a result of a feeling that the work should not simply rest content with reproducing obsolete matter from**
 **an old book, but should try to take into account materials of nearer and contemporary stages.
 For other writers and authorities used or quoted by Tulaja, see separate Index.**

+[^38]: "1.
+See also the Journal of the Music Academy, Vol. XII, pp. 74-77 of my article on Venkatamakhin and the 72 Melas,"

 **                           VIII**